 For as many streaming services as there is currently are, Netflix remains possibly the premiere platform to watch movies and television shows.
 The first mainstream streaming service there was, it’s a platform that continues to boast some of the finest and most noteworthy movies you’ll find anywhere.

-With a streaming catalog mixed between Netflix original movies and endless amounts of well-known movies like The Social Network, The Farewell, and Cop Land, there’s no shortage of potential viewing options when it comes to Netflix’s impressive lineup of movies.
+With a streaming catalog mixed between Netflix original movies and endless amounts of well-known movies like Scott Pilgrim, The Hateful Eight, and White Christmas, there’s no shortage of potential viewing options when it comes to Netflix’s impressive lineup of movies.

 Here are some of the movies you can currently find streaming on Netflix that we’d recommend checking out.

 Updated: December 7.

 Reality: Squid Game: The Challenge (2023)